The complexity of finite-valued CSPs: Introduction

-There are several natural optimisation variants of CSPs that have been studied in the literature such as Max-CSP, where the goal is to maximise the number of satisfied constraints (or, equivalently, minimise the number of unsatisfied constraints)~\cite{Cohen05:supermodular,Creignouetal:siam01,JonssonKK06:3valued,Jonsson11:cp,DeinekoJKK08}, and Max-Ones~\cite{Creignouetal:siam01,Jonsson08:siam} and Min-Cost-Hom~\cite{Takhanov10:stacs}, where all constraints have to be satisfied and some additional function of the assignment is optimised.
-The most general variant is the valued constraint satisfaction problem, or VCSP for short~\cite{Cohen06:complexitysoft}.
+Several natural optimisation variants of CSPs have been studied in the literature such as Max-CSP, where the goal is to maximise the number of satisfied constraints (or, equivalently, minimise the number of unsatisfied constraints)~\cite{Cohen05:supermodular,Creignouetal:siam01,JonssonKK06:3valued,Jonsson11:cp,DeinekoJKK08}, and Max-Ones~\cite{Creignouetal:siam01,Jonsson08:siam} and Min-Cost-Hom~\cite{Takhanov10:stacs,Takhanov10:cocoon,Uppman13:icalp,Uppman14:stacs}, where all constraints have to be satisfied and some additional function of the assignment is optimised.
+The most general variant is the valued constraint satisfaction problem, or VCSP for short, which deals with both feasibility and optimisation~\cite{Cohen06:complexitysoft,z12:complexity}.
 A valued constraint language $\Gamma$ is a set of functions on a fixed domain and a VCSP instance over $\Gamma$ is given by a sum of functions from $\Gamma$ with the goal to minimise the sum.
 The VCSP framework is very robust and has also been studied under different names such as Min-Sum problems, Gibbs energy minimisation, Markov Random Fields, Conditional Random Fields and others in different contexts in computer science~\cite{Lauritzen96,Wainwright08,Crama11:book}.
-The VCSP in its full generality considers functions with the range being the rationals with positive infinity~\cite{Cohen06:complexitysoft}; this includes both CSPs and Max-CSPs as special cases with functions with the range being $\{0,\infty\}$ and $\{0,1\}$, respectively.
-In this work we will focus on finite-valued CSPs, that is, the range of the functions is the set of rationals.
-(Finite-valued CSPs are called generalised CSPs in~\cite{Raghavendra08:stoc}.)
+The VCSP in its full generality considers functions with the range being the rationals with positive infinity~\cite{Cohen06:complexitysoft}; this includes both CSPs (feasibility) and Max-CSPs (optimisation) as special cases where the range of the functions is $\{0,\infty\}$ and $\{0,1\}$, respectively.
+In this work we will focus on finite-valued VCSPs, that is, the range of the functions is the set of rationals.
+Finite-valued CSPs capture optimisation problems.
+(Finite-valued CSPs are called generalised CSPs in the approximation community~\cite{Raghavendra08:stoc}.)